jspyeatt/dev-notes/oauth2-notes.md

 ## Different Authorization Flows
 The above flow is the 'Authorization code' flow.
 It uses front and back channels.

+Which grant types to use:

+For web applications with server backend use authorization code flow.

+For Native mobile app: authorization code flow with PKCE (proof code for key exchange).

+For javascript app (single page app) with API backend: implicit flow

+For Microservices and APIs: client credentials flow.

 ### Implicit Flow
 Uses front channel only.
 This is used when you don't have a back channel.
 This might occur if you have a pure javascript application which has no backend server.